Esantomi/languages/README.md

 # R-practice
-What I've learnt about R language
+What I've learnt about R language.